Getac Announces World's First AI-Ready Rugged Laptop

 Powering the next generation of AI-based applications

-"We're only just beginning to scratch the surface of what's possible when it comes to AI-based applications and the benefits they can bring to organizations across different industries," said Mike McMahon, President of Getac North America.
+"We're only just beginning to scratch the surface of what's possible when it comes to AI-based applications and the benefits they can bring to organisations across different industries," says James Hwang, President of Getac Technology Corporation.
 "The new S510 brings together futureproof performance and rugged reliability in a compact and lightweight package, enabling users to implement the latest AI-based innovations with complete confidence."

 About Getac